Neeraj Mittal

-Neeraj Mittal (born 17 December 1967, Tamil: நீரஜ் மித்தல்) is an Indian Administrative Service officer of 1992 batch from Tamil Nadu cadre currently serving as the Telecom Secretary of India in Department of Telecommunications, Ministry of Communications, Government of India.
-He has previously served as Principal Secretary of Information Technology, Government of Tamil Nadu and as the Managing Director & CEO of Guidance Tamil Nadu.
-Prior to his brief stint as Senior Advisor at World Bank Group, he served as Joint Secretary of Ministry of Petroleum and Natural Gas.
+Neeraj Mittal (born 17 December 1967, Tamil: நீரஜ் மித்தல்) is an Indian Administrative Service officer of the 1992 batch from Tamil Nadu cadre, who is currently serving as the Secretary of the Ministry of Petroleum and Natural Gas of India since November 2025.
+Previously, he has served as Telecom Secretary of India.
+He has previously served in various positions in the Government of Tamil Nadu.
+Prior to this he had a brief stint at World Bank Group.

 Education

 Mittal is an electrical engineering graduate from IIT Kanpur, holds an MBA degree from Cranfield University, UK and PhD in Economics/MIS from Fisher College of Business, Ohio State University, USA, and has several publications to his credit.

 Career

 During his IAS career Mittal has served in various key capacities for both the Government of India and the Government of Tamil Nadu.
 He has extensive experience in policy formulation and execution in e-Governance, Transport, Industrial promotion, Petroleum & Natural gas, Commerce & Industry, and Telecommunications and IT.
 He had served senior positions such as Director of Ministry of Commerce and Industry, Director of Ministry of Communications and Information Technology, Commissioner of Tamil Nadu e-Governance Agency.

 Mittal served as a Senior Advisor to Executive Director of World Bank Group.
 He represented countries like India, Bangladesh, Sri Lanka and Bhutan at the board of the World Bank.
 He was an active part of corporate governance, voice reform, project approvals and policy formulation of IBRD, IDA, IFC, and MIGA.

 From 2018 to 2019, Mittal was an Adjunct Faculty at School of Public Policy, Carnegie Mellon University & taught “Managing change in a disruptive world” at Heinz School of Public Policy.
 He has also done extensive research on public policy issues at Center for Global Development, Washington DC during this period.

 He was previously MD & CEO of Guidance Tamil Nadu.